 - Select a specific crash from the Crash types list.

-Click Upload dSYM.
-You can either drag and drop your dSYMs directly, or select the file form your computer.
+- Click Upload dSYM.
+You can either drag and drop your dSYMs directly, or select the file from your computer.

 Manually upload dSYM files